coopTilleuls/CoopTilleulsForgotPasswordBundle/docs/index.md

   cf. [Overriding the GET /forgot-password/{tokenValue} response](#overriding-the-get-forgot-passwordtokenvalue-response))
 - `POST /forgot-password/{tokenValue}`: update user password (or custom field configured through `password_field`)

 > Note: This bundles supports multiple providers.
-If you want to choose a specific provider, you must set a `FB-provider` header as following:
+If you want to choose a specific provider, you must set a `FP-provider` header as following:

 ```http request
 POST /forgot-password/